shizunge/gantry/docs/migration.md

 *Gantry* started to fix the following problems I found in [*shepherd*](https://github.com/containrrr/shepherd), then it became refactored and totally rewritten, with [abundant tests](../tests/README.md).

 * `docker manifest` CLI failed to get the image meta data for some registries.
-* High usage of docker hub rate.
+* High usage of Docker Hub rate.
 Getting manifest and then pulling the image double the usage.
 * Running `docker service update` command when there is no new image slows down the overall process.
 * Removing images related
     * Failure of removing old images will exit and block subsequent updating.